mszegedy/plea/story/ch-6.md

 "Nice," said Vasilisa.
 "Can't wait for you to make that garlic-and-cilantro jelly shroom dish again.
 I could eat that for days."

-"We'll have to forage," said Tosha seriously."
+"We'll have to forage," said Tosha seriously.

 "Oh, yeah, can I hug you?"